-Meet Denmark's Latest Batch of Extremist Groups
+Meet Denmark's Latest Batch Of Extremist Groups

 We have hardly been active the last year because there hasn’t been any Nazi’s in Aarhus.
 I can’t fathom how we are supposedly undemocratic or extreme.
 It’s embarrassing that the Danish state has actually spent money on this report because it’s really, really bad.

-SIAD: SIAD is an organisation that started in 2005 with the purpose of stopping the increasing Islamification that we experience in society.
+SIAD: SIAD is an organization that started in 2005 with the purpose of stopping the increasing Islamification that we experience in society.

 We don’t want a 1400 year old Stone Age religion, a stoning religion, to take over our society.
 In 2014, people are starting to notice an increase in crime, violence and rapes carried out by Muslims.
-Now that IS has shown its face, normal people are starting to notice how people who follow the Quran 100 percent want an Islamic State and that these people live in Denmark too.
-It’s a lot easier to get our message across.
-We have 10,000 followers on Facebook.
+Now that IS has shown its face, normal people are starting to notice how people who follow the Quran 100% want an Islamic State and that these people live in Denmark too.
+It’s gotten easier to get our message across.
+We have 10.000 followers on Facebook.

 Actually you have 6000.
 That’s still a lot though.